 In addition, if the gastroenterologist determines that the quality of the laxative preparation prevented a high-quality examination, an earlier initial follow-up colonoscopy maybe recommended.

 High-risk patients are screened at more frequent intervals to prevent the development of colon cancer.

 High-risk patients include those with a family history of colon cancer or colon polyps, particularly with family members below the age of 60.
 High-risk patients also include those with a previous history of pre-cancerous colon polyps.

 High-risk patients also include those with a history of some gastrointestinal diseases, such as inflammatory bowel disease, including Crohn’s disease and ulcerative colitis.
 These patients are generally recommended to have colonoscopy for evaluation, and colon cancer screening purposes at more frequent intervals.

 Rarely, patients have genetic syndromes, such as FAP (familial adenomatous polyposis) or Lynch syndrome, requiring these patients to have frequent colonoscopies.

-If you have additional questions about the procedures for EGD or colonoscopy, please contact us at 704-495-6334.
+If you have additional questions about the procedures for EGD or colonoscopy, please contact our Gastroenterology department at 704-489-3410.